JaxxyIV/nottpr/README.md

 ```

 Seeds are cached locally upon generation or retrieval in the `ALTTPR.seeds`
-object.
-When fetching a seed, nottpr will first check if a seed with the given
-hash is cached.
-If it is, that data is returned.
-Otherwise, the API is called
-and the fetched seed is added to the cache.
+object. nottpr does not cache to the file system.

 ### Fetching Sprites